 She earned second place in the 1963 contest when she was a part of the folk duo Esther & Abi Ofarim with her husband.

-Additionally, Esther Ofarim was successful in a solo career, achieving a new level of fame after her divorce.
+Esther Ofarim also succeeded in a solo career, achieving a new level of fame after her divorce.

-In 1966, Ofarim was awarded the title of Singer of the Year in Germany in 1966.
+In 1966, she was awarded the title of Singer of the Year in Germany in 1966.

 She also was chosen to perform on the first-ever TV broadcast in color in Germany, which was very controversial to the people in Israel and resulted in Ofarim being banned from her home country of Israel for some time.